You finally did it. You ended it.

 Your self-esteem has taken a huge hit, and it may feel impossible to like yourself again or believe you are a worthy person.

-You can work on rebuilding your self-esteem by taking action and accomplishing small goals.
+Part of healing from abuse is rebuilding your self-esteem by taking action and accomplishing small goals.
 Maybe you decide to declutter your house, take an art class, or volunteer somewhere.

 Perhaps you go out and get a job (if you've been staying at home with your abuser), or you learn how to meditate, which has so many mental and physical benefits.

 You don't have to take on a huge goal, but do something that will give you a small sense of triumph and hope.

 Be sure to reconnect with friends and family and start socializing with them again.
 You need a support system and people who make you feel loved and happy.